 According to IATA Carry-on baggage size, the standard carry-on allowance for luggage varies depending on the airline, the class you are flying, and even the size of the aircraft.
 Generally speaking, carry-on bags shouldn't be larger than the following measurements: 22 x 18 x 10"/56 x 45 x 25 cm.
 These measurements account for the wheels, handles, side pockets, etc.

-Additionally, you can be sure to have your stroller with you the entire time if you're flying with one that fits in the overhead bin.
+The main reason to get a travel stroller that fits in the overhead compartment is to ensure that your travel stroller is with you the entire time.
 In the event of a flight delay, having the stroller with you ensures you will have a comfortable space for your baby to nap in if required.
 It also gives you peace of mind to know that your stroller won't be lost or damaged in transit.

 Every airline has its carry-on allowance policies and policies for strollers and child restraint system.
 Be sure to check with your airlines before hand.